1. Security Concerns on RIO Systems

 Figure 1: The trade-off between security and time, cost, and ease of use

 Given this trade-off, it's necessary to evaluate the proper investment in security for each application.
-The security required by an application will depend on the liability and scope of the application.
-National Instruments can work to provide best practices and open channels of communication to help overcome the challenges that security presents.
+The security required by an application will depend on the scope of the application and the potential risks that are associated.
+National Instruments recommends that you follow these best practices to help address the challenges that insecurity presents.

 Layers of Security